thedeveco/demo_RSB-3810/README.md

 Reason: Error sending message: Message too long
 ```

+We have a couple options here:

+- raise the client & host's NIC's MTU sizes, as well as the UDP RX/TX packet buffer sizes
-For simplicity's sake, I cut the bitrate in half:
+- cut the bitrate in half

+I chose the latter:

 ```
+gst-launch-1.0 v4l2src device=/dev/video0 !
+	jpegdec !
-gst-launch-1.0 v4l2src device=/dev/video0 ! jpegdec ! gdkpixbufoverlay location=0.png overlay-width=1000 overlay-height=1000 ! x264enc bitrate=1024 ! udpsink host=10.20.30.1 port=2000
+	gdkpixbufoverlay location=0.png overlay-width=1000 overlay-height=1000 !
+	x264enc bitrate=1024 !
+	udpsink host=10.20.30.1 port=2000
 ```

 ![](images/apple.jpg)

-That's fun & all but I want to be able to move it around in realtime.
-Let's take this pipeline down lower, and, for simplicity's sake, skip the H.264 encoding & networking.
+Let's take this pipeline down lower, and, for simplicity's sake, skip the
+H.264 encoding & networking, and just get it running on my laptop first.

 Here's how to do that in under 80 lines of C: